❄️ WINTER GARAGE DOOR PROBLEMS

 Pour warm water along the base

 Use warm tap water — not boiling, which can crack concrete or damage the seal.
 Pour along the entire bottom edge.
 Wait 60 seconds, then try lifting again.
 Repeat once if needed.
-Do not yank or kick the door — tearing the bottom weather seal costs $75–$150 to replace.
+Do not yank or kick the door — tearing the bottom weather seal is quoted with a free written estimate to replace.

 3